Principle and Outline

 Abiding by environmental laws

-During FY2017, Osaka Gas did not take any administrative sanction due to the violation of environmental-related laws.
+During FY2020, Osaka Gas did not take any administrative sanction due to the violation of environmental-related laws.

-Proper management and disposal in line with government policies
+Proper management and disposal of PCBs in line with government policy

 Gas Appliance Eco-Design